Aalto-ESG/dtS2C/framework-predict/README.md

    - Run `01_preprocess_workers` to preprocess data individually for each worker.
    - Run `02_subgroup_workers` to split the data into different feature groups (as used in the publication).
    - Run `03_preprocess_workers` to combine the data from individual workers to one dataset.
-4. In the experiment-specific folders, there is an example for predicting energy usage.
+4. In the experiment-specific folders, there is an example for predicting energy usage (``experiments/energy``).
    - Run `04_create_training_dataset` to extract total cluster energy usage and use it as a target label for predictions.
    - Run `05_train_models` to train models from the datasets.